For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • A 10-station OSCE (objective structured clinical exercise) is administered as continuing education for practicing physicians.
 Determining the learning needs of specialist physicians who plan to retrain as generalists is another use of the CEAC.

-• Similar types of programs have been developed or are in development for nursing and other allied health professions students.
+• Similar types of programs have been developed for nursing and other allied health professions students.

 • The CEAC has many other academic purposes.
 For example, a series of videotaped case vignettes is used to stimulate discussion in faculty development programs.
 Another program utilized CEAC to educate health care providers about the special needs of patients with spinal injury.
 The design of the CEAC in combination with the Standardized Patient Program provides an extremely useful and adaptable teaching and assessment tool.